 A cannabis plant goes through as many different stages in its life as a human being does.
-In fact, the marijuana plant (along with human beings) is one of the most complex organisms on the planet.
+In fact, the cannabis plant (along with human beings) is one of the most complex organisms on the planet.
 The fact that this plant is dioecious (it can have individually separate male and female plants) makes it unique in the plant world and so much like the human world.

 This will be a discovery into one of the world’s most loved plants and its life story.
-The life cycle of the marijuana plant is a mysteriously epic story and worth exploring in detail.
+The life cycle of the cannabis plant is a mysteriously epic story and worth exploring in detail.
 So, here is the story of the life of a cannabis plant, from seed to harvest.

 1. The seed and germination

-Just like with almost all plants, marijuana starts out as a tiny little dehydrated thing stuck in a waxy nut.
+Just like with almost all plants, cannabis starts out as a tiny little dehydrated thing stuck in a waxy nut.
 A seed is something that is just waiting for the right conditions so that it can get into gear and start growing.
 It’s a lot like the half of you that has been sitting in your mother’s egg for decades, just waiting for the right… information, for it to start growing something special.

-So, when seeds are exposed to some moisture and some heat, they break open and the little dried up marijuana plant inside starts to sprout with life.
-This is the very beginning of the life span of a marijuana plant.
+So, when seeds are exposed to some moisture and some heat, they break open and the little dried up cannabis plant inside starts to sprout with life.
+This is the very beginning of the life span of a cannabis plant.
 In general, the seed is produced by the pollination of a female plant by a male plant.
 This means that every seed has genes from two different plants.

 When some moisture has entered the seed and the seed cracks open slightly, two stems appear – this is called germination.
 One of these will form the root and one of these will form the above soil part of the plant.
 It is the environment itself that will decide which cells are going to be produced (whether it is root cells or bud cells), and otherwise these two stems are identical.